Skip to main content

 You usually have to pay for new ID documents so explore alternatives first.

-You could get help to pay for new ID documents from a homeless advice centre or day centre.
+You might get help to apply or pay for new ID from a homeless advice centre or day centre.
 Find your nearest centre on Homeless Link.

 There is a special form to register to vote if you do not have a fixed or permanent address.